mcellteam/cellblender_tutorials/intro_tutorial.rst

 Checkpointing and Dynamic Meshes
 ---------------------------------------------
-For this section, we will create a mesh in blender that shrinks and then grows.
+For this section, we will create a mesh in blender that grows every time step.
 We will export this animation as a series of MDLs.
 Then we can annotate these files to release a volume molecule inside of the changing mesh.

 * `Creating the Animated Mesh in Blender`_
 * `Annotating a Sequence of MDLs`_